-The services of the Systems Department include the design and engineering of the systems, construction of new systems and/or upgrading and servicing of existing systems, up to the stage of commercial operation.
+The Company's services in the Logistics Solutions segment include the design and engineering of the systems, construction of new systems and/or upgrading and servicing of existing systems, up to the stage of commercial operation.
 After this stage, the Company also offers maintenance services for these systems based on framework agreements or on service calls (where contracting for the provision of maintenance services is separate, and thus the consideration for these services is not part of the consideration for the installation of the systems themselves).
-The Systems Department also markets the Company's management software - the UniStockTM (WMS) software programs, which are marketed under user licenses, mainly within the framework of projects for the construction of systems as described in this section.
+In this segment the Company also markets its management software - the UniStockTM (WMS) software programs, which are marketed under user licenses, mainly within the framework of projects for the construction of systems as described in this section.